 Jonathan Baldwin Turner Scholarships are renewable and have a potential value of $10,000 over four years.
 A $2,500 scholarship is awarded for the student’s freshman year in the University of Illinois College of ACES.
 The remainder will be awarded in three $2,500 increments during the student’s sophomore, junior, and senior years, provided the student remains enrolled in the College of ACES and maintains a cumulative grade point average of at least 3.4 (A= 4.0).

-Students with a composite ACT score of at least 29 or SAT of 1350 (new format) or who are ranked in the top 10% of their class at the end of their junior year of high school are invited to apply for this scholarship through their application for admission.
+Students with a composite ACT score of at least 29 or SAT of 1350 (new format) or who are ranked in the top 10% of their class at the end of their junior year of high school are automatically considered for this scholarship through their application for admission.

-For more information about the JBT Scholarship program, please contact Jason Emmert in the ACES Student Development and Career Services Office, 217-244-7968 or firstname.lastname@example.org.
+For more information about the JBT Scholarship program, please contact the ACES Academic Programs Office, 217-333-3380.